GTPB/ELIXIR-Train-the-Trainer-Dev/_episodes/Unrecognised-S2E2-Design of a mini-training.md

 - How to design a mini-training?
 slides_url: https://hackmd.io/@nyTtT/r1tHvVR4w#/59
 teaching: 10
-title: S2E2-Design of a mini-training
+title: Design of a Mini-Training

 ---